breinero-zz/ScavengerHunt/README.md

 #Todos#
 - Add in metrics from Firehose
-- Implement circuit breaker patterns
+- Test circuit breaker patterns